obsproject/obs-websocket/README.md

 - Golang: [go-obs-websocket](https://github.com/christopher-dG/go-obs-websocket) by Chris de Graaf
 - HTTP API: [obs-websocket-http](https://github.com/IRLToolkit/obs-websocket-http) by tt2468

 I'd like to know what you're building with or for obs-websocket.
-If you do something in this fashion, feel free to drop me an email at `stephane /dot/ lepin /at/ gmail /dot/ com` !
+If you do something in this fashion, feel free to drop a message in `#project-showoff` in the [discord server!](https://discord.gg/WBaSQ3A)

 ## Compiling obs-websocket